vasilmao/hash_table/README.md

 ### 3.2 analyzing
 O2, O3 doesn't really differ.
 Let's try to optimize some functions.
-I won't optimize functions such as DoTests or random that generates tests, i will only speed up functions that called while getting answer.
+I won't optimize functions such as DoTests or random that generates tests, I will only speed up functions that called while getting answer.
 The slowest is hash_funcions_crc32, next is LST_search, strcmp and HT_Search.
-To see the difference i will compare time and tacts from callgrind
+To see the difference I will compare time and tacts from callgrind
-### 3.2 rewriting
+### 3.3 rewriting
 #### crc32 rewrite
 Okay, at first, there is an intel command called crc32.
 Secondly, I am rewriting it in asm.
-Thirdly, i am going to do a trick: if len of string is more than 8, i can take first 8 chars into uint64_t and call one crc32 instead of eight, answer will be the same.
+Thirdly, I am going to do a trick: if len of string is more than 8, i can take first 8 chars into uint64_t and call one crc32 instead of eight, answer will be the same.
 ![cg_o3_hf](/callgrind_results/cg_o3_hf.png)
 woah! now hf does 2 times less tacts!
 What about time?
 0,440s!
 That's 37% faster!
 Let's go further